-All medications must be hand delivered by the parent or guardian to the unlicensed medication assistant or nurse.
-This includes all students who "Self-Administer" and/or "Self Carry" medications.

-The nurse must verify all orders before students are allowed to carry and self-administer their medications.
-The nurse or certified medication assistant will count all controlled substances in the presence of the parent or guardian.
-Students are not allowed to carry medication on them while at school without proper physician orders giving permission to carry medication.
+- All medications must be hand delivered by the parent or guardian to the nurse.
+This includes all students who "Self-Administer" and/or "Self Carry" medications. - The nurse must verify all orders before students are allowed to carry and self-administer their medications. - The nurse or certified medication assistant will count all controlled substances in the presence of the parent or guardian. - Students are not allowed to carry medication on them while at school without proper physician orders giving permission to carry medication. - The student is not allowed to "self-carry" a controlled substance.
+This medication will be kept in the nurse's office.